openturns/openturns/python/doc/theory/reliability_sensitivity/ranking_srrc.rst

 Uncertainty ranking: SRRC
 -------------------------

-This method deals with analysing the influence the random vector :math:`\vect{X} = \left( X^1,\ldots,X^{n_X} \right)` has on a random variable :math:`Y^j` which is being studied for uncertainty.
+This method deals with analyzing the influence the random vector :math:`\vect{X} = \left( X^1,\ldots,X^{n_X} \right)` has on a random variable :math:`Y^j` which is being studied for uncertainty.
 Here we attempt to measure monotonic relationships that exist between :math:`Y^j`